Hawaiʻi Climate Change and Health Working Group

 Climate Change and Health Impacts

-Graphic: Impacts of Climate Change on Human Health in Hawaiʻi (Adapted from California Department of Public Health and CDC
+Graphic: Impacts of Climate Change on Human Health in Hawaiʻi (Adapted from California Department of Public Health and the CDC)

 Action Work Groups